vippsas/vipps-login-api/vipps-login-from-phone-number-api-howitworks.md

 ### 3. Delegated consents (optional)

 The merchant may choose to include the delegatedConsents scope to collect consents from the end user in Vipps, on behalf of the merchant.
-This scope is typically relevant for merchants who employ Vipps Login to enroll users to their loyalty program when the user is present in-store.
+This scope is relevant for merchants who use Vipps Login to enroll end-users into customer club/loyalty program from POS system when the user is present in-store.
 If the scope is included in the request, the end user will be asked to give consents according to merchant specifications.

 |                           Delegated consents shown                            |                           Delegated consents approved                            |